by Susan Flantzer © Unofficial Royalty 2017

 - Archduchess Elisabeth Marie of Austria (1883 – 1963), married (1) Prince Otto of Windisch-Graetz, had four children, divorced (2) Leopold Petznek, no issue

-On January 30, 1889, at Mayerling, a hunting lodge in the Vienna Woods Rudolf had purchased, Rudolf shot his 17-year-old mistress Baroness Mary Vetsera, and then shot himself in an apparent suicide plot.
+On January 30, 1889, at Mayerling, a hunting lodge in the Vienna Woods that Rudolf had purchased, Rudolf shot his 17-year-old mistress, Baroness Mary Vetsera, and himself in an apparent suicide plot.
 Stéphanie was widowed at the age of 24.
 Rudolf wrote in his farewell letter to Stéphanie: Dear Stéphanie!
 You are free from my presence and plague; be happy in your way.
 Be good for the poor little one, who is the only thing left of me.
 The custody of Stéphanie’s daughter Elisabeth Marie was taken over by her grandfather, Emperor Franz Joseph.
 Elisabeth Marie remained close to her grandfather until he died in 1916.

-After the shock of Rudolf’s death, Stéphanie traveled and spent a great deal of time with her sisters Louise and Clémentine.
-She avoided Vienna as much as possible and when at court, she was unable to completely fulfill her duties.
+After the shock of Rudolf’s death, Stéphanie traveled and spent much time with her sisters Louise and Clémentine.
+She avoided Vienna as much as possible.
 Stéphanie’s father and Emperor Franz Joseph tried in vain to marry Stéphanie to Archduke Franz Ferdinand, the Emperor’s nephew and the heir to the Austrian-Hungarian throne, to disrupt Franz Ferdinand’s relationship with Countess Sophie Chotek von Chotkow und Wognin.
 Because Sophie was not a member of a reigning or formerly reigning family, she could not marry a member of the Imperial Family.
-Franz Ferdinand refused to give Sophie up and eventually, the Emperor allowed the morganatic marriage.
+Franz Ferdinand refused to give Sophie up, and eventually, the Emperor allowed the morganatic marriage.
 The assassination of Franz Ferdinand and Sophie in June 1914 was one of the causes of World War I.

 After an unhappy first marriage, Stéphanie married for love.
 On March 22, 1900, she married Hungarian Count Elemér Lónyay de Nagy-Lónya et Vásáros-Namény.
-Following the marriage, Stéphanie’s daughter Elisabeth broke off all contact with her mother.
-Stéphanie lost her imperial and royal titles because the marriage was unequal and incurred the wrath of her father.
+After the marriage, Stéphanie’s daughter Elisabeth broke off all contact with her mother.
+Stéphanie lost her imperial and royal titles because the marriage was unequal, and this incurred the wrath of her father.

-When her mother Queen Marie-Henriette died in 1902, Stéphanie traveled to Brussels to attend the funeral, but when she tried to say goodbye to the coffin, her father King Leopold II had her removed from the chapel.
-After the death of her father King Leopold II in 1909, Stéphanie and her sister Louise tried to claim their share of the billions their father had earned in the Belgian Congo, initially his private property, but they lost their case in court.
-In 1934, Stéphanie disinherited her daughter, who had divorced Prince Otto zu Windisch-Graetz and was living with (and later married) a Socialist, Leopold Petznek.
+When her mother, Queen Marie-Henriette, died in 1902, Stéphanie traveled to Brussels, Belgium to attend the funeral.
+When she tried to say goodbye to the coffin, her father, King Leopold II, had her removed from the chapel.
+After her father, King Leopold II, died in 1909, Stéphanie and her sister Louise tried to claim their share of the billions their father had earned in the Belgian Congo, initially his private property, but they lost their case in court.
+In 1934, Stéphanie disinherited her daughter, who had divorced Prince Otto zu Windisch-Graetz and was living with, and later married, a Socialist, Leopold Petznek.
 Stéphanie published her memoirs “I was to be an Empress” in 1937.

-Until the end of World War II, Stéphanie and her second husband lived peacefully at Oroszvar Castle now in present-day Slovakia.
+Until the end of World War II, Stéphanie and her second husband lived peacefully at Oroszvar Castle, now in present-day Slovakia.
 After the arrival of the Soviet Army in 1945, the couple left their castle to take refuge in the Benedictine Abbey of Pannonhalma in Hungary, where on August 23, 1945, Stéphanie died at the age of 81.
-Her husband Count Elemér Lónyay died in Budapest, Hungary on July 20, 1946.
+Her husband, Count Elemér Lónyay, died in Budapest, Hungary, on July 20, 1946.
 The couple was buried together at the Abbey of Pannonhalma.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.